Lallassu/doit/README.md

 * In order to send email reminders you need to use a mailserver.
 I use postfix locally.
 * You need to run DoIt with TLS if you want to be able to use phone app.
 * First site access will allow for admin creation!
+* All new accounts must be validated by admin before being able to login.

 Create a tarball with binary and distribution build.
 ```